atheerhub/techskillstracker/README.md

 # Tech Skills Tracker Platform

-Skills Tracking Platform is a personal frontend project created to practice building user interfaces with React.
+Tech Skills Tracker Platform is a personal frontend project created to practice building user interfaces with React.

 The project provides a simple interface for organizing and displaying skill-related information using reusable React components.